Here’s a great addition to your outdoor space. Why not turn an ordinary wine barrel into both a functional and decorative outdoor sink?

 - Jigsaw with a fine-toothed blade to cut oak

-- Miter or other hand saw with fine-tooth blade
+- Mitre or other hand saw with a fine-tooth blade

 - Screwdriver or screw bit for drill

 - Pliers for shaping the metal rings and hinges to fit wood curvature